osmandapp/web/main/blog/2022-12-31-ny-resolutions/index.md

 ## 2023 New Year Resolutions

-We will start with the list for 2023 and below you can double-check how a similar list was crushed in 2022 😉
+Let's start with the to-do list for 2023, and below you can double-check how a similar list was  crushed in 2022 😉

 ### Widgets / Trip Computer